sosy-lab/benchexec/doc/table-generator.md

 in a similar manner to the header used in the HTML tables, so these rows should be ignored when processing the data.
 The first column(s) contain the task identifiers.
-How many columns are used for the task identifiers depends on the result data, i.e., if properties, expected verdicts, etc. are relevant.
+By default, how many columns are used for the task identifiers depends on the result data, i.e., if properties, expected verdicts, etc. are relevant.
+To get a fixed set of task-identifier columns with titles in the header instead, use `<taskidcolumn>` tags as mentioned above.
 The same data are used as task identifiers in the CSV tables as are visible in the first column of the HTML tables, just spread over several columns instead of one column with a list of values.